By reaching out early and providing care that’s personalized to parents’ needs, Kaiser Permanente helps ease a time of intense change.

 “We were home alone all day, and we were both struggling.
 When she would cry, I would cry.”

-Recognizing how challenging the fourth trimester can be, the American College of Obstetricians and Gynecologists published new guidance on postpartum care in 2018, redefining it as “an ongoing process, rather than a single encounter, with services and support tailored to each woman’s individual needs.”
+Recognizing how challenging the fourth trimester can be, the American College of Obstetricians and Gynecologists in 2018 published new guidance on postpartum care, redefining it as “an ongoing process, rather than a single encounter, with services and support tailored to each woman’s individual needs.”
 The guidance recommends that women have contact with their care providers within 3 weeks after birth and a comprehensive postpartum visit by 12 weeks.

 At Kaiser Permanente, efforts to better meet the needs of moms and newborns were already underway.
 In 2017, Kaiser Permanente pioneered a “couplet care” model in Hawaii, combining postpartum checkups for mom and baby.